-MRIs, CT scans and other imaging tests on the brain help to identify abnormalities such as tumors, bleeding or lesions on the brain.
-This type of Alzheimers test can reveal if a stroke or series of strokes could be responsible for the dementia.
+MRIs, CT scans and other imaging tests on the brain help to identify abnormalities such as… tumors, bleeding or lesions on the brain.
+This type of Alzheimers test can reveal if a … stroke or series of strokes could be responsible for the dementia.

 Mental Status Tests

-- Mini-cog – Some exercises here may include asking the patient to draw a clock face showing a particular time.
+- Mini-cog test.
+Some exercises may include asking the patient to draw a clock face showing a particular time.
 Other tests include giving the person three words and asking the patient to repeat the word.
 If the person is successful, it may be an indication that dementia is not the problem.

-- Recall exercises – Memory problems are a major part of any form of dementia so intensive memory-tests are important when trying to diagnose the problem.
+- Recall exercises.
+Memory problems are a major part of any form of dementia.
+So intensive memory-tests are important when trying to diagnose the problem.